insure logo

 Average homeowners insurance cost by company in Maine

-Vermont Mutual provides the most affordable homeowners insurance in Maine, with an average annual premium of $645.
-Auto-Owners and State Farm also offer cheap home insurance rates.
+Vermont Mutual has the cheapest homeowners insurance rates in Maine.
+Its average annual cost for Maine homeowners is $645.
+Auto-Owners and State Farm also offer affordable insurance.

-Here are the average annual and monthly insurance rates for homeowners in Maine with a policy that provides $300,000 in dwelling coverage, $100,000 in liability protection, and a $1,000 deductible.
+The table below shows the average annual and monthly insurance rates for homeowners in Maine with $300,000 in dwelling coverage, $100,000 in liability coverage, and a $1,000 deductible.

 Company Average annual rate Average monthly rate